micmejia/bible-dump/NKJV/1 Kings/1 Kgs 3.md

 ###### 1
-Now Solomon made [^a]a treaty with Pharaoh king of Egypt, and married Pharaoh's daughter; then he brought her to the City of David until he had finished building his own house, and the house of the Lord, and the wall all around Jerusalem.
+Now Solomon made a treaty with Pharaoh king of Egypt, and married Pharaoh's daughter; then he brought her to the City of David until he had finished building his own house, and the house of the Lord, and the wall all around Jerusalem.

 ###### 2
 Meanwhile the people sacrificed at the high places, because there was no house built for the name of the Lord until those days.